mschindler83/power-cropper/README.md

 7.  **Delete Image:** If you want to delete the current image, press the "X" key.
 8.  **Dimension Counts:** The right panel displays the count of cropped images for each dimension.
 9.  **Jump to Last Cropped:** To continue working where you left off, press the "Jump to Last Cropped" button or the 'E' key to return to the last image you cropped in the current folder.
+10. **Resize Image:** Press "R" to resize the current image to max 1024 pixels.
+The original file will be copied to a folder "originals"

 ## Notes